 In the quest for a more efficient process, many practices now rely on a dedicated handpiece cleaning and lubrication unit such as the NSK iCare to facilitate this level of re-processing.
 These automated systems have been designed to quickly and effectively remove dirt and debris from the internal workings of dental handpieces, using tried and tested solutions and to deliver the precise amount of lubricating oil in preparation for sterilisation.

-It’s also smart to find a handpiece manufacturer who will provide support to their customers in perfecting their handpiece decontamination process, in the form of instructional videos and resources and specific decontamination training.
+It’s also smart to find a handpiece manufacturer who will provide support to their customers in optimising their handpiece decontamination process, in the form of instructional videos and resources and specific decontamination training.

 NSK – who manufacture a wide range of dental handpieces and decontamination equipment – offer training to make sure their customers know how to care for and maintain their instruments to get the best performance out of them and maximise their lifespan.
 Downloads and videos on their website are permanently available for reference and their customer support service is always there to give advice and useful tips about caring for their handpieces.